pgitweke/plotlydiploy/README.md

 ### Results

-The horizontal bar chart to display the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu on the webpage
+The horizontal bar chart below displays the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu on the webpage

 ![Top 10 Bacterial Species](barChart.png)